Electoral bonds: Implementation

+Data on Funding

 Pre-implementation

 Previously, it was mandatory for all political parties to report the names and other details of donors who contribute more than ₹20,000 towards the party fund while filing their income-tax returns.
 Information was not sought for those donating an amount less than ₹20,000.
 Such donations were declared as Income from "unknown sources" and the details of such donors are not available in the public domain.

 Association for Democratic Reforms (ADR) conducted a study in 2017 which found the total income of political parties in India between 2004–05 and 2014-15 was ₹11,367 crore and that 69% of income from donations below ₹20,000 given to political parties amounting to ₹7,833 crore came from unknown sources.
 Only 16 per cent of their total income was from the known donors.

 Bahujan Samaj Party (BSP) declared 100% of its income of ₹111.96 crore in 2014-15 from unknown sources.
 This was a 2,057% jump from its ₹5.19 crore income in 2004–05.
 Congress Party had the highest income of ₹3,982 crore among national parties while Bharatiya Janata Party (BJP) reported an income of ₹3,272.63 crore.
 Approximately 83% of the aggregate income received by the Congress, totaling ₹3,323.39 crore, and 65% of the total income acquired by the BJP, amounting to ₹2,125.91 crore was attributed to unknown sources.
 The CPI(M) declared ₹893 crore as its income, which was third highest in 2014–15.

 Samajwadi Party had the highest income of ₹819.1 crore among regional political parties while Dravida Munnetra Kazhagam (DMK) reported second highest income of ₹203.02 crore followed by All India Anna Dravida Munnetra Kazhagam (AIADMK) with third highest net revenue of ₹165.01 crore.
 ADR study showed 94% of Samajwadi Party income (₹766.27 crore) was from unknown sources whereas Shiromani Akali Dal (SAD) reported 86% (₹88.06 crore) of revenue from unknown sources.